arielccjr/Journal2025/README.md

                     Main Point 1:       Habits and instincts strongly influence our behavior.
                     Main Point 2:       Self-awareness, delayed gratification, and cultural evolution prove our capacity for free will.
                     Main Point 3:       Addressing counterarguments reveals the balance between instinct and choice.
-                : Closing:              Ultimately, the power to choose defines what it means to be human.
+                : CLOSING:              Ultimately, the power to choose defines what it means to be human.

 # **FOR THE WORD-&-LIGHT.**
     FOR THE BEGINNING IS WITH THE WORD.